YAZAN1MOHAMED/cpp-asiments/README.md

-# cpp-asiments
+# cpp-assignments
-some assignments from elzero web school course
+some assignments from elzero web school course.